salmander/dot/git/templates/README.md

 3. Change Git's global hooks path to the new directory by running the following command:
     `git config --global core.hooksPath ~/.git-hooks`
 4. cd to all `hara-` directories (i.e. `hara-auth-service`, `hara-productsafety-service` etc.) and do `git init`.
 5. Tada...
-If everything goes, when you do `git pull` the `post-merge` script will install any composer dependencies and also run any DB migrations.
+If everything goes, when you do `git pull` (in your host machine) the `post-merge` script will install any composer dependencies and also run any DB migrations.
 An example output is shown below:
 ```
 salman.ahmed@macXXX ~/w/h/hara-auth-service (master)> git pull
 remote: Counting objects: 216, done.